best intermediate climbing shoes

 Five Ten ASYM VCS 2

 I purchased these to replace some mocassins that were too small for me.
-I slightly upsized, and I believe the Velcro makes a significant difference in how well they fit my foot.
+I slightly upsized, and I believe the Velcro straps make a significant difference in how well they fit my foot.
 Since they fit my feet better than anything else, I normally climb in mad rock shoes, but so far I’m like them a little bit more.
-Since I’m climbing v3-5 these days, I try to avoid using aggressive shoes to prevent injuries.
+Since I’m climbing v3-5 these days, I try to avoid using aggressive climbing shoes to prevent injuries.

 Five Ten ASYM VCS 3